HumanEquivalentUnit/PowerShell-Misc/FirstNameGenderFrequencies/README.md

-Code to find how commonly a name is used for different genders.
+Code to find how commonly a name is used for different genders[1].

 ## Usage